Caterpillar posts higher first-quarter profit, raises outlook

 In the first quarter, the company spent $149 million on restructuring efforts, Caterpillar said, primarily related to a reduction in workforce at plant in Belgium.

-In early afternoon trading, Caterpillar shares were up $1.70, or 1.6 percent, at $105.08 after earlier trading as high as $107.40.
-So far this year, Caterpillar shares have risen nearly 14 percent while the S&P 500 is up less than 2 percent.

-Reporting by James B. Kelleher in Detroit; Editing by Jeffrey Benkoe, Lisa Von Ahn and Meredith Mazzilli
+Reporting by James B. Kelleher in Detroit; Editing by Jeffrey Benkoe and Lisa Von Ahn